 Before moving her practice to Oregon, Megan practiced labor and employment law in Chicago.
 While there, she was selected as one of the Illinois Rising Stars in Employment Litigation by Super Lawyers in 2012 and 2013.
-She has since been named a 2015 and 2016 Super Lawyers Oregon Rising Star in Employment and Labor Law.
-Megan also sits on the board of the Federal Bar Association and is an active member of the Gus J. Solomon Inn of Court.
+She has been named a Super Lawyers Oregon Rising Star in Employment and Labor Law since 2015.
+Megan also sits on the board of the Oregon Chapter of the Federal Bar Association and is an active member of the Gus J. Solomon Inn of Court.

 Megan defends employers before state and federal courts and administrative agencies in all types of individual employee and class action labor and employment litigation, including discrimination, harassment, wrongful and retaliatory discharges and wage and hour issues.
 She also provides practical advice and training to employers on various employee-related issues, including FMLA and ADA compliance; effective discipline and discharge; conducting harassment and workplace investigations; reviewing employment contracts; and policy and handbook development and administration.

-Before starting law school, Megan was actively involved in politics and served as a White House staffer during the Clinton Administration.
-Although she still records the Sunday morning talk shows and enjoys a good political debate, these days, she leaves the campaigning and fundraising to the experts.
+Before starting law school, Megan was actively involved in politics and served as a White House staffer during the Clinton Administration and remains involved in local campaign politics.

 - Second Minimum Wage Increase for Oregon Employees Went Into Effect 1st of July - Bullard Alert, July 2017